Andice Baptist Church Historical Marker

 historical narrative by Jimmie H. Asher

 The movement of the American frontier westward from the Atlantic seacoast began soon after the establishment of the first colonies in Virginia and Massachusetts.
-This surging tide of pioneers was made up of people from western and northern Europe, who brought with them their religious convictions, transplanting them in the New World.
+This surging tide of pioneers was made up of people from western and northern Europe, who carried their religious convictions, transplanting them in the New World.
 As the frontier advanced, religion was the vanguard.

 Many religious groups were very adaptable to frontier life.
 Among those that prospered were the Baptists.
 Dr. Rupert N. Richarson says that "since Baptists recognized the authority of the local congregation as superior to any other body in church matters, it was easy for them to establish churches under frontier conditions."